openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/function/nested_functions.md

 **Usage Rules and Considerations**:

 - Use nested functions only within their corresponding outer functions.
 - Avoid excessive nesting.
-This can complicate code structure, making it difficult to understand and maintain.
-Therefore, avoid excessive nesting that leads to code confusion.
+This can make the code structure complex and difficult to understand and maintain.
-- Be mindful of closure usage.
-If a nested function is returned and used as a closure, note that the closure may capture variables from the outer function, causing those variables to remain occupied even after the outer function completes, thereby affecting memory management.
+- Be cautious with closures.
+If a nested function is returned and used as a closure, note that the closure may capture variables from the outer function, causing these variables to remain occupied even after the outer function completes, thereby affecting memory management.

 **Example**: The function `foo` defines a nested function `nestAdd` inside it.
 The nested function `nestAdd` can be called within `foo`, or it can be returned as a value to be called outside `foo`: